 Someday you may decide to move up to a Martin, Taylor or Gibson that costs several thousand dollars, but chances are you’ll be afraid to take it out of the house!
 You may end up feeling like your guitar is better off in a museum than on your lap.

 And don’t even think about the look your spouse will give you when you tell them you’re dropping $4000 on a new guitar!

-Around a thousands dollars is the just about the right price for getting a quality guitar you won’t feel guilty about owning.
+Around a thousand dollars is just about the right price for getting a quality guitar you won’t feel guilty about owning.
 These guitars are players, and they look good and sound amazing.